Andcool-Systems/FileUploader-python/README.md

 Asynchronous Python package for working with the API [fu.andcool.ru](https://fu.andcool.ru).
 The package is currently in beta.

 ## Installing
-Run `pip install fileuploader` in the console
+Run `pip install fileuploader` in the console.

 ## Simple example
 Use the `upload` method to upload the file to the server.